moh682/LSD-Case3/mwnck/README.md

 **Primary Actor**: (Travel agency) Employee

 **Preconditions**: User must be logged in.
 Booking has been created.
+Booking must be found.
 Booking is upcoming.

 **Main Scenario**:

-1. User selects booking.
-2. User cancels booking.
+1. User cancels booking.
+2. A confirmation message is shown on screen.

 **Postcondition** (Success guarantees)
 A booking is cancelled.
-A confirmation message is shown on screen.
 A confirmation email is sent to driver.

 ---

-#### UC3
+#### UC4

 **Name**: See booking